Relating Data Files and Fields

 Introduction

 Relating database tables in FME is fast and easy using the FeatureJoiner transformer.
-The FeatureJoiner combines the attributes of features based on common attribute values, similar to a SQL join operation.
+The FeatureJoiner combines features based on common attribute values, similar to a SQL join.
 In this tutorial, you will learn how to join features from two database tables based on a primary key, but this method can be modified to combine features from multiple data types (for example, shapefile and database table).

 Step-by-step Instructions

 In this exercise, you will learn how to join two tables based on a primary key.
-In this instance, you are interested in joining two tables based on the Address ID because you want to have a dataset with complete mailing addresses.
+In this instance, you are interested in joining two tables on the Address ID to create a dataset with complete mailing addresses.

 1. Create a New Workspace